aserebryakov/aserebryakov.github.io/_posts/2024-11-04-no-default-in-switch.markdown

 ## Library Upgrade Catch

-Now let's assume that maintainer released a new version of the library `v1.1.0` where a new data type was added:
+Now, let's assume that the maintainer released a new version of the library, `v1.1.0`, where a new data type was added:

 ```cpp
 // data_from_string.hpp